Latvia in the Eurovision Song Contest 2010: Format

 The format of the competition consisted of one show held on 27 February 2010.
 The final featured ten competing entries from which the Latvian entry for Oslo was selected over two rounds of voting: the first round selected the top three songs and the second round (superfinal) selected the winner.
-Results both rounds were determined by the 50/50 combination of votes from a jury panel and a public vote.
-Both the jury and public vote assigned points from 1 to 10 based on ranking in the first round of the final, with the first place receiving one point and last place receiving ten points.
+Results both rounds were determined by the 50/50 combination of votes from a jury panel and a public televote.
+Both the jury and public assigned points from 1 to 10 based on ranking in the first round of the final, with the first place receiving one point and last place receiving ten points.
 In the superfinal, the jury and public both assigned points from 1 to 3 also based on ranking with the first place receiving one point and last place receiving three points.
 Ties were decided in favour of the entries that received higher points from the public.
 Viewers were able to vote via telephone up to five times or via SMS with a single SMS counting as five votes.

 The jury panel that voted in the competition consisted of: